 At the University of the Cumberlands the safety and security of our students and staff is of the utmost importance.
-The University has developed policies and procedures to insure that students are in the safest environment possible, and further, maintains an emergency preparedness and action plan at all times.
+The University has developed policies and procedures to help provide a safe environment for both students and employees.

 The Department of Safety and Security operates out of the Bock Information Dispatch Center, which maintains 24 hour coverage of the University’s switchboard and the Campus Emergency number, 4444.
 The University has full-time contracted Security Officers who patrol Campus, monitor traffic, assists students and staff, and provides escort services when needed.
 The Bock Dispatch Center and the Security Officers have direct radio contact